Apply today to 2019 KRC Scholarship Award for Asian American and Pacific Islander students!

 - [REQUIRED] 2 letters of recommendation: please ask that recommendation letters be sent directly to jungwoo+scholarship [at] krcla.org.
 Include in the subject line of the reference letter: Your name, phone, and email address.

-- [REQUIRED] One short (2-4 paragraphs) essay (in English or in Korean) in the following topic: “What do you hope to do after graduation and why?”
+- [REQUIRED] One short (2-4 paragraphs) essay (in English or in Korean) on one of the following topics:

 - [REQUIRED] One long (1-2 pages) essay on one of the following topics (in English or in Korean):